pfecht/generator-angular-polymer/README.md

 For more informations about Yeoman see the [Yeoman documentation](http://yeoman.io/learning).

-Afterwards install the generator globally with:
+Afterwards, install the generator globally with:

 ```npm install -g generator-angular-polymer ```